reut2423/SunMail/README.md

 ## Description

-ex4.Web is a modern web application designed to manage your emails.
+SunMail is a modern web application designed to manage your emails.
 It offers an intuitive interface and advanced features such as label organization, draft management, a security filtering system based on a Bloom filter, and a dark mode for a better user experience.
 Data is currently stored locally in memory arrays, which simplifies development and testing.

 ---